 Ever notice the small bumps that can temporarily develop on your skin?
 Often called “goosebumps” the origin of the name is as literal as it sounds – they feel very similar to goose skin.

 Goosebumps often occur as a result of emotions.
-In some instances, this can be brought on alongside a fearful reaction while in other situations it can be brought on by nostalgia and looking back fondly on something in your mind.
-Even more commonly it can come as a reaction to the temperature your body is exposed to.
+This can range from a fearful reaction to an instance of nostalgia and looking back fondly on something.
+Even more commonly it can result from a sudden extreme temperature to which your body is exposed.

 What’s the science behind goosebumps?